Beilong-Tang/TSELM/README.md

 Official Implementation of TSELM: Target Speaker Extraction using Discrete Tokens and Language Models.

+To refer to the model class, check [exp/tselm/model.py](./exp/tselm/model.py) directly.
+Note that the mixed audio is clipped to length 48080 (3.05s x 16khz) and reference speech is clipped to 64080 (4.05s x 16khz ), respectively.

 ## Abstract
 We propose TSELM, a novel target speaker extraction network that leverages discrete tokens and language models.
 TSELM utilizes multiple discretized layers from WavLM as input